-As in prior years, Housing & Community Development & Homeless Prevention recommends that successful Public Services and Housing Rehabilitation projects be funded on a 3-year funding cycle, Public Services activities are exempt from the RFP process.
-Additionally, funding awards for Housing Rehabilitation per organization cannot exceed 35% of the funding available for this activity.
+For FY 2018-19 and FY 2019-20 funding, Housing & Community Development & Homeless Prevention is recommending that successful Public Services and Housing Rehabilitation projects be funded on a 2-year funding cycle to coincide with the Consolidated Plan timeframe.
+Public Services activities are exempt from the RFP process.
+Additionally, funding awards for Housing Rehabilitation per organization cannot exceed 35% of the total funds available for projects.

-- High priority needs for Public Services include; - Public services (especially providing services and case management for homeless and those at risk for homelessness - Senior Services - Operating cost of homeless/AIDS patients programs

-High priority projects for Rehabilitation are projects that strengthen, preserve and enhance the physical character and quality of life in Orange County's low-and moderateincome neighborhoods, including the housing stock.
+- o High priority needs for Public Services include; - Public services (especially providing services and case management for homeless and those at risk for homelessness - Senior Services - Operating cost of homeless/AIDS patients programs - High priority projects for Rehabilitation are projects that strengthen, preserve and enhance the physical character and quality of life in Orange County's low-and moderate-income neighborhoods, including the housing stock.